Kindred (Marvel Comics): Sins Remembered

 A follow-up story titled "Sins Remembered" was written by Samm Barnes with art by Scot Eaton.
 Peter locates Sarah in Paris, where Sarah has her amnesiac brother restrained in her home.
 With the help of Spider-Man and Interpol, Sarah helps build a case against the criminal Monsieur Dupres in exchange for the Interpol's help with her rapid-aging disease which is causing her and Gabriel severe headaches.
 But during this time Gabriel escapes, prompting Sarah to join Interpol in hopes of finding her brother.
 This story arc was later collected as a trade paperback in 2005 as The Spectacular Spider-Man vol. 5: Sins Remembered (ISBN 0-7851-1628-1).

 Straczynski ultimately wished to retcon the characters out of existence using the events of the "One More Day" story arc, but was not permitted to do so.
-Spider-Man reacts while confronting the villain Menace by saying there's "enough problems without yet another Grey Goblin to deal with".
-During the "Dark Reign" storyline, Molecule Man's torment of the Dark Avengers includes Osborn hallucinating Gwen pregnant about to be killed, and one of Norman's male Super Soldier test subjects is identified as "G. Stacy".
+Spider-Man reacts while confronting the villain Menace by saying there's "enough problems without yet another Gray Goblin to deal with".
+During the "Dark Reign" storyline, Molecule Man's torment of the Dark Avengers includes Osborn hallucinating a pregnant Gwen about to be killed, and one of Norman's male Super Soldier test subjects is identified as "G. Stacy".